kangangi/Data-Structures/README.md

 Practice questions for Data Structures and Algorithms.
-Also using to learn java. :wink:
+Also using to practice java. :wink: